-Temporary protected status (TPS) and Deferred Enforced Departure (DED) are two different programs that help people from certain countries who have suffered natural disasters or are facing uncertainty.
+Temporary Protected Status (TPS) and Deferred Enforced Departure (DED) are two different programs that help people from certain countries who have suffered natural disasters or are facing uncertainty.
 Read the latest updates for all TPS and DED programs.
-Find information about your country’s TPS: Burma (Myanmar), El Salvador, Haiti, Honduras, Liberia, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen.
+Find information about your country’s TPS or DED: Burma (Myanmar), El Salvador, Haiti, Honduras, Hong Kong, Liberia, Nepal, Nicaragua, Somalia, South Sudan, Sudan, Syria, Venezuela, Yemen.
 Learn about your options after TPS expires and how to find resources.

 What is Temporary Protected Status (TPS)?

 TPS offers protection to people in the USA who cannot safely go back to their homeland.
 This may be because of conflict or because of natural disasters.
 TPS applies to some people from twelve countries.

 On June 7, 2021, the Supreme Court ruled that TPS holders cannot apply (under most circumstances) for a green card if they entered the U.S. without inspection at the border.
 This ruling does not impact your TPS status.
 It is still valid until the expiration date.